Variational Autoencoder (VAE)

 Holes in the latent space

 Now, what happens, if we drop the decoder part, just sample a random point from the encoder latent space and generate an output from it with the decoder?
-This is supposed to produce us an image.
+This is supposed to give us an image.
 Hence, our model would be generative.

 Thus, if we wanted to generate an image and sampled a point from the latent space that belongs to a hole, we won’t get a valid output.
 So, we face a problem: we have to come up with a way to regularize our latent space, so that the whole manifold of images is mapped to the whole latent space, preferably in a smooth way.
 This is the motivation for VAE.